-Cloning over SSH fails with "Port 22: Network is Unreachable" error
+Cloning over SSH fails with error "Port 22: Network is Unreachable" in Bitbucket Cloud

 Platform Notice: Cloud Only - This article only applies to Atlassian products on the cloud platform.